rock-core/rock-and-syskit/source/syskit_basics/devices.html.md

 and we still don't know how to grow new devices on the robot on-demand.

 This difference also exists in the Syskit system.
 The robot interface, the devices, are described separately.
-We will just see how this is done, and how we can use these devices within our arm control network, binding the simulated arm with the control network.
+We will now see how this is done, and how we can use these devices within our arm control network, binding the simulated arm with the control network.